dbradleyKatAdv/todo-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Initial Setup

+Run `npm i` in project root.\
+Requires the use of two terminal windows for both front and back end processes:
+1. npm run server
+2. npm run start

 ## Available Scripts

 In the project directory, you can run:

+### `npm run server`

+Runs the server so that Database connection is functional\

 ### `npm start`